Tencent/TencentKonaSMSuite/kona-crypto/README.md

 - SM4/CBC/NoPadding: The operation mode is CBC.
 No padding is needed.
 It requires the input must be 16x bytes.
 - SM4/CBC/PKCS7Padding: The operation mode is CBC.
 PKCS#7 padding is used.
 It doesn't require that the input must be 16x bytes.
 - SM4/CTR/NoPadding: The operation mode is CBC.
 No padding is needed.
 It doesn't require that the input must be 16x bytes.
+- SM4/ECB/NoPadding: The operation mode is ECB.
+No padding is needed.
+It requires the input must be 16x bytes.
+- SM4/ECB/PKCS7Padding: The operation mode is ECB.
+PKCS#7 padding is used.
+It doesn't require that the input must be 16x bytes.
 - SM4/GCM/NoPadding: The operation mode is GCM.
 No padding is needed.
 It doesn't require that the input must be 16x bytes.

 Create the algorithm parameters.